You want your classroom to be a colorful, cozy, and inviting learning space.

 It’s all in how you execute the theme.

-Here are seven different ideas for classroom decor themes that are totally appropriate for older students.
+Here are 12 different ideas for classroom decor themes that are totally appropriate for older students.

 A coffee shop or cafe themed classroom has been a super popular idea for the past few years.
 And with good reason!
 People tend to hang out in cozy coffee shops or cafes and work independently or collaborate with a group.
 Just the very activities you’re hoping for in a classroom that’s on-task.